Fred. Olsen Renewables is a leading developer, owner and operator of renewable energy assets, primarily onshore wind farms.

 In the event of a performance disruption, our service team either make adjustments from the control room or, if necessary, we dispatch technicians to site with precise support instructions.

 At Fred.
 Olsen Renewables we take our environmental responsibilities just as seriously as we do generating electricity.
-Landscape restoration is a vital part of our work and we have teams of ecologists and other specialists working to ensure the area is looked after well.
+Landscape restoration is a vital part of our work.
+Many of our developments have a Habitat Management Plan which or teams of ecologists and other specialists work to deliver to ensure the land associated with the wind farm is well looked after.

 The environment around the wind farm.